exercism/go/exercises/ocr-numbers/README.md

 Is converted to "123,456,789"

+## Coding the solution

+Look for a stub file having the name ocr_numbers.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.